-Clean the instrument according to the Cleaning instructions in this manual.
+Clean the instrument according to the Cleaning instructions in the software.

 The instrument has not been installed properly in the incubator

 Allow the instrument to warm up in the incubator for at least three hours, preferably over night, after installation.